dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/metadata/metadata-querying.md

 * [Multi-tenant](https://github.com/docs/deploy/regions) dbt Cloud account
   Note: The Metadata API is currently not available to accounts on [Single Tenant deployments](/docs/deploy/single-tenant).

-_Note that this API is currently not available to accounts on [Single Tenant deployments](/docs/deploy/single-tenant)._

 ## Authorization